d4rk-lucif3r/Sounds-port-Magisk-Module/README.md

 ## Compatibility
 * Android Lollipop+
-* All root solutions (requires init.d support for boot scripts if not using magisk or supersu.
+* All root solutions (requires init.d support for boot scripts if not using magisk or supersu).

 ## Changelog
 **1.2.01**